TanshYdash/ShimmyHUD/README.md

+\\STILL AN WORK IN PROGRESS//
+\\STILL AN WORK IN PROGRESS//

-This HUD its an Heavy Modification of ToonHUD, all credit to them!
+This HUD its an Modification of ToonHUD, all credit to them!

 ShimmyHUD is an Custom HUD for Team Fortress 2, Heavily inspired by My Little Pony.